Hempstead Convention: History

-Nicoll opened the Convention by reading the Duke's Patent and his own commission.
+Nicolls opened the Convention by reading the Duke's Patent and his own commission.
 He then announced laws similar to those in New England, with one critical difference.
 They were less severe "in matters of conscience and of Religion."
 Blasphemy and witchcraft, for instance, were not included among the eleven capital crimes.
 Other provisions included equal taxation, trial by jury, establishment of land tenure with land being held from the Duke, and old patents were recalled and new ones required.
 Significant for future settlement, was that no land purchases from the Indians were to be made without consent.
 Every parish was required to build and maintain a church, and no minister was to officiate, who "had not received ordination from some Bishop or Minister" of the Anglican Church.
 Prayers for the English royal family were required and services were to be held on the historic days of Nov.
 5th, January 30, and May 29.
 Other laws were enacted to guide the manners of the time and actions of daily life.

 These laws were met by some resistance for the conferees, who had hoped for freedom equal or greater than in the new England colonies.
 They desired all civil officers be chosen by the freemen, all military officers by the soldiers, and that no magistrate "should have any yearly maintenance."
 One request that would gain strength nearly a century later was that no tax should be imposed only with the consent of deputies to the General Court.
 This might be considered an early expression of the concept, no taxation without representation.